QuantumKitHub/MPSKit.jl/docs/src/man/operators.md

 ```

 The individual tensors are accessible via regular indexing.
 Note that the tensors are
-internally converted to the `MPOTensor` objects, thus having 4 indices.
+internally converted to the `MPOTensor` objects, thus having four indices.
 In this specific
 case, the left- and right virtual spaces are trivial, but this is not a requirement.

 ```@example operators